Welcome to Consumer Reports Advocacy

 • Company protects users against fraud and scams.

-• Company commits in legally binding documentation to actively monitor their service for fake accounts or accounts that engage in fraudulent behavior.
+• Company commits in legally binding documentation to actively monitor their service for fraud, including actively monitoring transactions in real-time to detect suspicious activities, fake accounts, and/or accounts that engage in fraudulent behavior.

 • Company defines a process in legally binding documentation to notify users via an out-of-band medium when suspicious activity is detected.